cassiasamp/logreg/README.md

-# logreg
+# stacknotes
-dataset and guide materials
+datasets and guide materials